Why Is My Dog Suddenly Afraid to Go Outside?

 Sophia Hsin / Stocksy

-If your dog is suddenly afraid to go outside, they may be experiencing pain, responding to a recent negative experience, juvenile-onset shyness, or a number of other possibilities.
-If your dog is a puppy, they are likely going through a “fear period,” which is a normal part of your puppy’s development.
+If your dog is suddenly afraid to go outside, they may be experiencing pain, responding to a recent negative incident, experiencing juvenile-onset shyness, or a number of other possibilities.
+Curious about what’s causing this change?
+We’ll help you understand the reason and find gentle training solutions that’ll make outdoor adventures fun again.

 What is a puppy “fear period”?

-The first fear period happens around the time puppies leave their mothers and littermates at about eight to 11 weeks old and are exposed to new environments on their own.
+Puppies experience at least two phases of increased fearfulness during normal developmental stages.
+The first fear period in puppies happens around the time puppies leave their mothers and littermates at about eight to 11 weeks old and are exposed to new environments on their own.
 The second fear period generally happens a little later, when adolescent puppies between six and 14 months start to become more independent.

 Puppy Fear Periods: Why is My Dog Scared All of a Sudden?